ObServe-Your-Server/observer/README.md

 A lightweight agent that runs on a server and collects system metrics.
 It periodically measures CPU usage, RAM, storage, uptime and runs speedtests, then streams the results to a central endpoint.

-## Current state

-Work in progress.
-The following is implemented:

-- Config loading from a TOML file with validation
-- Metric collection via sysinfo (CPU, RAM, storage, uptime)
-- Speedtest against Cloudflare (download, upload, ping)
-- Sending metrics to the server via HTTP POST
-- Periodic schedulers for metrics and speedtest
-- Systemd service setup for Linux

-Not yet implemented:

-- Command execution from the command buffer

 ## Deploy

 **One-liner install (recommended):**